sandes/zipfly/README.md

     from django.http import StreamingHttpResponse
     import zipfly

+    # `filesystem` and `name` keys are required.
     paths = [
         {
-            'filesystem': 'file1.mp4', # in your disk
+            'filesystem': 'file.mp4', # From your disk
-            'name': 'file1.mp4', # in zip file generated },
+            'name': 'folder/file.mp4', # This is how it will appear in the zip file },
     ]